-In a commercial that aired on the IFC Channel, Amazon (NASDAQ: AMZN) appeared to be taking on Netflix (NASDAQ: NFLX) in the battle for streaming customers.
+In a commercial that aired on the IFC Channel, Amazon AMZN appeared to be taking on Netflix (NASDAQ: NFLX0 in the battle for steaming customers.
 Amazon’s pitch, captured by BTIG analyst Rich Greenfield and placed on his YouTube channel, was simple.

 After the 30-day free trial, members would pay $79 a year to continue.